 The Trust may offer more than one class of shares of any series.
 Each share of a series or class represents an equal proportionate interest in that series or class with each other share of that series or class.
-With respect to each Fund, the Trust currently offers two classes of shares: A Class and I Class.
-The Trust has reserved the right to create and issue additional series or classes.
-Each share of a series or class represents an equal proportionate interest in that series or class.
+With respect to each Fund, the Trust currently offers one class of shares: Class I. The Trust has reserved the right to create and issue additional series or classes.